Willie Hammerstein: Victoria Theatre

-In February 1904 Willie Hammerstein took over management of his father's Victoria Theatre.

-He was talented at promoting his shows, and was skilled at finding and booking profitable acts.

-The Victoria had been staging variety acts, plays and musicals.

-Willie Hammerstein started putting on popular low-brow vaudeville shows at low prices.
-He signed up stars and unknown new performers, celebrities of all types, physical freaks, illusionists and risqué exotic dancers.
-The highly varied programs drew large and often noisy audiences.
+Willie was talented at finding, booking, and promoting variety acts, plays, and musicals.
+Willie mounted popular low-brow vaudeville shows at low prices.
+He promoted new performers and established celebrities of all types, physical freaks, illusionists, and risqué exotic dancers.
+The highly varied programs drew large, boisterous, and often noisy audiences.

-Hammerstein ran the only vaudeville theater in Times Square, and had no other theatres.
+Willie Hammerstein ran the only vaudeville theater in Times Square, and had no other theatres.

 He was able to develop shows uniquely fitted to his local audience.

 The crowd at the Victoria like the rather jaded and cynical atmosphere, the stage slang and black humor.

 Acts could afford to include more sexual innuendo than in other houses.

 To keep costs and prices down, a typical Hammerstein bill would feature a few well-paid stars and a large number of lower-priced novelty acts.

 Hammerstein made the Victoria the most popular venue for vaudeville in New York.

 The Victoria was a grand building, and played some high-quality acts.

 As of 1905 the theater owners who booked through the William Morris Agency seemed likely to become dominant in the vaudeville industry.
 They included Hammerstein, Frederick Freeman Proctor, Timothy Sullivan and Percy G. Williams.

 Later the Keith-Albee circuit booking office gave Hammerstein a monopoly on big-time vaudeville in Times Square.

 Willie's father was much more interested in grand opera, and in 1906 opened the Manhattan Opera House.

 Revenue from the Victoria kept the opera house running.

 At one point Oscar Hammerstein, always short of money, moved to sell the Victoria to the Shubert family.

 Willie and his brother Arthur, who produced shows, blocked the attempt.

 In March 1913 Keith and Albee paid Oscar Hamilton a reported $225,000 to give up his monopoly.

 They opened the Palace Theatre at 47th Street and 7th Avenue, advertising "refined glamour" and featuring the biggest stars of vaudeville.

 Acts became harder to book, since performers did not want to be connected with a rival of the powerful Keith's circuit.